-Centre for Environmental Management (CEM) South Africa
+The Centre for Environmental Management (CEM) is a cost Centre

 In 1996, the University established an Environmental Management Unit (EMU) to co-ordinate and formalise its short course programmes in environmental management that had been presented since 1986.
 The EMU evolved into the current Centre for Environmental Management (CEM), that was initially established to deliver training, capacity building and related consultation services in Environmental Management that are relevant to African conditions.

 Training is provided both formally at undergraduate and masters

 degree levels and by means of informal training programmes.
 Informal